LeandroPereira2603/Javascript/Explicaçôes/Array.md

 ## _pop()_

- Tira o última posição do índice do array .
+ Tira o última elemento do índice do array .

 ```javascript